Nuclear Fuel Fabrication

 The standard fuel form comprises a column of ceramic pellets of uranium oxide, clad and sealed into zirconium alloy tubes.
 For light water reactor (LWR) fuel, the uranium is enriched to various levels up to about 4.8% U-235.
 Pressurised heavy water reactor (PHWR) fuel is usually unenriched natural uranium (0.7% U-235), although slightly-enriched uranium is also used.

 Fuel assembly performance has improved since the 1970s to allow increased burn-up of fuel from 40 GWday/tU to more than 60 GWd/tU.
 This is correlated with increased enrichment levels from about 3.25% to 5% and the use of advanced burnable absorber designs for PWR, using gadolinium.
 Core monitoring giving detailed real-time information has enabled better fuel performance also.

 The fabrication of fuel structures – called assemblies or bundles – is the last stage of the front end of the nuclear cycle shown in Figure 1, and represents less than 20% of the final cost of the fuel.
 The process for uranium-plutonium mixed oxide (MOX) fuel fabrication is essentially the same – notwithstanding some specific features associated with handling the plutonium component.

 Figure 1: The closed nuclear fuel cycle, showing primary and recycled materials flow

 The industry is dominated by four companies serving international demand for light water reactors: Areva, Global Nuclear Fuel (GNF), TVEL and Westinghouse.
-GNF is for BWR only, and TVEL for PWR.
+GNF is mostly for BWR, and TVEL for PWR.

 Nuclear fuel fabrication – process overview